 Zebra chip disease (ZC) in potato is associated with “Candidatus Liberibacter solanacearum” (Lso), which is transmitted by the potato psyllid Bactericera cockerelli (Šulc) (Hemiptera: Triozidae).
 ZC can cause large economic losses when disease incidence is high.
 ZC management is currently focused on managing populations of the psyllid vector with insecticides.
 Host plant resistance to Lso and ZC has been investigated, but no commercial potato variety has been found resistant to the pathogen or the disease symptoms.
 Three Lso-resistant breeding clones with reduced ZC symptoms have been derived from a wild potato variety Solanum chacoense Bitter.
 Our study was designed to screen these germplasms for their effects on the psyllid’s host acceptance behavior and fecundity.
-The breeding clones selected were: ‘A07781-10LB’ (‘10LB’), ‘A07781-3LB’ (‘3LB’) and ‘A07781-4LB’ (‘4LB’).
+The breeding clones selected were: ‘A07781-10LB’, ‘A07781-3LB’ and ‘A07781-4LB’.
 ‘Russet Burbank’ (Solanum tuberosum L.) was used as a Lso-susceptible control.
 We conducted no-choice assays with intact potato leaflets and observed the following behaviors: probing, walking, cleaning and leaving the leaf.
 We also compared oviposition and egg fertility for psyllids held on these germplasms.
 Probing frequency and female walking duration were highest on Russet Burbank, suggesting greater activity on Russet Burbank than on the three resistant germplasms.
-Oviposition and egg fertility were not significantly different among resistant germplasms or Russet Burbank.
+Oviposition and egg fertility were not significantly different among resistant germplasms or Russet Burbank until the last observation period where .
 For these germplasms with putative resistance to Lso, our study found little to no evidence of antixenotic or antibiotic effects on psyllid settling behavior, feeding behavior, oviposition, or egg fertility.

 Acknowledgements